 Are you a renter?
 Do you know what you’re responsible for and what things your landlord is supposed to do for you?
 It can be a little confusing to figure out, and if your landlord is not interested in the property, you may end up in some sticky situations.
-But thankfully, we’re here to help!
+But thankfully, we’re here to help with apartment tips!

 – Many renters think they have a grace period of 5 days to pay their rent after it is due but this actually is not true.
 Rent is due on the date stated in your signed contract.
 Of course, many times the contract says you can pay a late fee up until the 3rd or 5th day.